magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 Note as we *derefed* the *ratomized* comment to get the values from its `:author` and `:text` keys.
-Also note that we created an unique identifier for each new comment by miming the same `Date` and `getTime` JS constructor/function.
+Also note that we created an unique identifier for each new comment by using the same `Date` and `getTime` JS constructor/function.
 Finally, when none of `author` or `text` value is blank, we `conj` the newly created comment to the global `data` ratom.

 The very last step is to redefine the `comment-form` to include the `:on-click` newly defined handler: